felipesere/oak/README.md

 * Monitor how frequently our endpoints are hit and what is the distribution of parameters (Pokemon).
 This can inform the above caching story!
 * How fast is our API responding?
 Which parts of the stack dominate?
 Do we need to reach out to the PokeAPI to deal with capacity?
-* We should monitor what errors occur accross the stack (i.e. Rusts `Result<T,E>` type) to see which parts are prone to errors and can use fallback strategies.
+* We should monitor what errors occur across the stack (i.e. Rusts `Result<T,E>` type) to see which parts are prone to errors and can use fallback strategies.

 As it stands, operators have to look at our text-based log stream and potentially create their own extraction and ingestion into whatever tool they use.
 We could aid this by producing our logs in a stable, predictable format such as JSON with annotated extra data.
-There should be no need to setup intricate regex patterns to extract some information from our messages.
+There should be no need to set up intricate regex patterns to extract some information from our messages.
 That kind of additional information should be added by the developers directly in the code.

 This space is still in flux in the Rust ecosystem, though there seems to be a convergence on Tokios `tracing` and `tracing-subscriber` libraries.

 ### Configuration
 Once observability is in place, operators can detect when there are issues, but as it stands there is little they can do.
-Currently the configuration is partially baked into the application Docker image itself (`poke.yml`) or controlled by non-obvious, framework-dependent environment variables such as `ROCKET_PORT=8000`.
+The current configuration is partially baked into the application Docker image itself (`poke.yml`) or controlled by non-obvious, framework-dependent environment variables such as `ROCKET_PORT=8000`.

-In order to setup the configuration, I'd work closely with infrastructure with team to understand how they run other applications and what common patterns they follow:
+In order to set up the configuration, I'd work closely with infrastructure with team to understand how they run other applications and what common patterns they follow:

-* Do they build on configuration files per environment or is a template provided by the developers?
+* Do they build on configuration files per environment, or is a template provided by the developers?
 * What format do they use?
-* Do they build a pattern well-known environemnt variables?
+* Do they build upon a pattern of well-known environment variables?
 * Is there a service that handles configuration at runtime?

 It's hard to tell from the outside what the correct answers are, but I'm sure with a couple video calls we'd be able to fit the `oak` server right in.

 ### API Versioning

-At the moment there is only a single version of the API: latest.
+At the moment, there is only a single version of the API: latest.
 This is perfectly acceptable for a proof-of-concept.
-Before the API goes live though, I'd apply a version scheme.
-This allows the API to evolve over time to cover new use-cases, deprecated underused features, and react to security issues.
+Before the API goes live I'd apply a version scheme.
+This allows the API to evolve over time to cover new use-cases, deprecate underused features, and react to security issues.

  There are various options we could consider: